-Valley of the Kings – Prepare to Be Amazed and Rewarded
+Valley of the Kings – Prepare to Be Amazed

 This is my fourth post on the many, many important Egyptian sites in an around the city of Luxor and I’ve hardly scratched the surface.
 So far our Adventures Abroad group has been confined to the east bank of the Nile and the city of Luxor proper where we’ve visited the Temple of Luxor and the temple complex of Karnak, both of which are simply astonishing.
 In some free time, Alison and I visited the wonderfully laid out Luxor Museum.
 Today, our group of seventeen travellers along with tour coordinator Martin Charlton and our Egyptian guide and resident archaeologist, Ahmed Mohsin Hashem, will cross to the west bank and begin our explorations on this side starting with the fabled Valley of the Kings.
 Won’t you join us?